 Beacon Hill Park

 One of the world’s premier floral show gardens, family-run, and over 100 years in the making.

-More than 1,500 rhododendron and azalea plants, including 200 collected rhododendron species, and a spectacular range of companion plants.
+More than 1,500 rhododendrons and azaleas, including 200 collected rhododendron species, and a spectacular range of companion plants.
 Located on the south-west edge of the University of Victoria campus.

 Government House Gardens

 Access to the park is off Rock Street or Cumberland Road.
 Playfair Park boasts a large grove of mature rhododendrons and azaleas with a Garry Oak meadow and a 300-foot perennial border.
 These beautiful displays are most impressive in the spring when the rhododendrons and azaleas start to bloom.
-Some of the Rhododendrons and Azaleas in the Park are over 50 years old.
+Some of the rhododendrons and azaleas in the Park are over 50 years old.
 Don’t forget to visit the park in May for a spectacular show of colour.

 Swan Lake Christmas Hill Nature Sanctuary

-Swan Lake Christmas Hill Nature Sanctuary is a wild oasis in the heart of the urban landscape and includes two distinct ecosystems: the beautiful marshland of Swan Lake and the spectacular Garry oak meadow on Christmas Hill.
+Swan Lake Christmas Hill Nature Sanctuary is a wild oasis in the heart of the urban landscape and includes two distinct ecosystems: the beautiful marshland of Swan Lake and the spectacular Garry Oak meadow on Christmas Hill.
 Both are home to an incredible array of native plants and wild animals.
-Admission by donation.